Certifying rings of integers in number fields: Discussion

 \subsection{Conclusions}

 We have successfully built tools to formally verify rings of integers in number fields of, in principle, arbitrary degree, as well as set up the basis for computing discriminants.
-This represents a step towards bridging the gap between traditional computer algebra systems and formal verification.
+This represents a step towards bridging the gap between traditional Computer Algebra Systems and formal verification.
 Developing some of the actual certification schemes, especially for the ring of integers, required several new ideas.
 While the formalization of the mathematical theory proved challenging at times, a major part of the effort involved translating the abstract mathematical concepts and results into a representation suitable for computation.

 In total, for our developments, we wrote about 13000 lines of Lean code.
-Our SageMath scripts generated about 32000 lines of Lean code for the certifications we considered.
-With these kind of projects, it is very hard to reliably measure the De Bruijn factor.
+Our SageMath scripts automatically generated about 32000 lines of Lean code (excluding the alternative code containing \lstinline{native_decide}) to perform the certifications we considered.